18F/dolores-landingham-slack-bot/CONTRIBUTING.md

 Protocol](https://github.com/thoughtbot/guides/tree/master/protocol/git#write-a-feature)
 document.

-18f-ers can merge their changes into master after getting approval from another contributor.
+18F-ers can merge their changes into master after getting approval from another contributor.
+PRs can be merged manually by merging the branch into `master` locally and pushing `master` or by using the merge button on GitHub.

 ### Managing time / Updating holidays
 Each message created will send a specified number of **business days** after an employee joins 18F.